idris-lang/Idris2/CONTRIBUTING.md

   may be a good idea, but they are often merely a matter of taste, so please check whether they will be considered valuable first.

-## Things We Probably Won’t Accept
+## Things We Probably Won't Accept

 * Minor refactorings.
 You may be making the code more beautiful, or more to your taste, but please remember that every PR has to be reviewed, and if it